This post may contain affiliate links. Please see my disclosure policy for details.

 Well, thankfully Grasmere Village is one of the most idyllic, historic, and pretty villages in the whole of the Lake District.
 So, there is plenty to do.

 Grasmere is also famous for its renowned resident William Wordsworth so you can follow in his footsteps here to some of the properties he owned in the area.

 Dove Cottage was the first property he owned here in Town End with his sister Dorothy and later he moved to Allan Bank once he married Mary.

 St Oswald’s Church is worth a peek inside with its beautiful stained glass windows and exposed beams and you can visit the Wordsworth Memorial Gardens with a bed of daffodils.
 Also, his grave and those of his family are in the churchyard.

-Plus, there are some historic retailers like Barney’s Newsbox with a huge collection of Jigsaws and Sam Read’s news agents which has been here since 1877.
+Plus, there are some historic retailers like Barney’s Newsbox with a huge collection of Jigsaws and Sam Read’s newsagents which have been here since 1877.

 Heaton Cooper Studios has a huge name around here and you can stock up on art supplies or see their latest works in their exhibition studio.